DiogoVieira63/VI/src/Scene/tinyobjloader/fuzzer/README.md

 ## How to compile

-Fuzz target is compiled with the rest of the project when environment variable `LIB_FUZZING_ENGINE` is defined when running cmake
+Fuzz target is compiled with the rest of the project when Environment variable `LIB_FUZZING_ENGINE` is defined when running cmake
 With clang, you can compile with
 ```
 $ export LIB_FUZZING_ENGINE=-fsanitize=fuzzer